sabarikrishnavijay/test-moonhive/Readme.txt

-npm start for staring node server. cd frontend and npm start for staring frontend.
+npm start for staring node server.

+cd frontend and npm start for staring React app